TritonDataCenter/rfd/rfd/0110/README.md

 #### What

-##### Request Rate Check Interval
-It seems pretty clear that
-a configuration akin to "maximum request rate" should be included.
-Less clear is whether it would be useful to set a "check interval" -- that is, the amount of time muskie should allow before checking it's incoming request rate again.
-Though this doesn't have any effect on the correctness of the request rate figure reported in the dtrace probes, having a check interval that is too wide may prevent muskie from effectively reacting to bursty traffic, and having one that is too narrow may increase the average request latency more substantially.

 ##### Concurrency
+Higher concurrency values will result in more concurrent requests being handled by manta at any given point.
+This comes at the cost of greater load, but decreases the likelihood of exceptionally high request latencies.
+Lower concurrency values will result in fewer requests being handled concurrently at the cost of higher muskie queue depths (or 503 responses if the queue tolerance is low), which in turn increase the likelihood of high request latency.

 Another question motivated by the operational semantics of a vasync queue is how to handle the situation in which the number of incoming requests exceeds the concurrency value of the queue.
 In this situation, the queue will begin to accumulate requests that will not be scheduled until a slot in the queue becomes available.
 It may be useful to have muskie tune the concurrency value of the queue to adapt to higher or lower queue lengths.
-For example, if muskie finds that there are consistently more than 5 requests in the pending state on the queue, it may choose to increase the queue's concurrency value by 5 so that these extra requests can be scheduled.
+For example, if muskie finds that there are consistently more than 5 requests in the pending state on the queue, it may choose to increase the queues concurrency value by 5 so that these extra requests can be scheduled.
 Alernatively (or perhaps additionally) this configuration could be exposed to the operator.

-##### Soft and Hard Capacities
-Currently not implemented on the 'manta-throttle' branch is a distinction between a "soft" and a "hard" request rate capacity.
-One possible design begins queueing requests (leaving them in a kind of pending state) when a request rate above the soft capacity is observed and rejecting requests (HTTP 429) when a request rate above the hard capacity is observed.
-The reason this scheme is not already implemented is mostly simplicity.
-At the moment, throttle.js has one request vasync queue which runs up to 'concurrency' requests concurrently and leaves all other requests in a pending state.
-In this way the concurrency serves as a kind of soft capacity and a numeric upper bound on the number of pending requests serves as a hard capacity.
-This implementation doesn't truly capture the design described in the beginning of this paragraph because it deals in request volume as opposed to request rate.
-It would be possible to implement the design in a request-rate oriented manner by having an additional pending queue that requests would be put on when a request rate above the soft capacity is observed (below the soft cap requests are put on the original vasync queue - which actually runs them).

-This discussion also begs the question of whether using a vasync is useful.
-It may be simpler to queue requests when a request rate above the soft capacity is observed and begin dequeuing them once the request rate falls below the soft cap.
-The hybrid scheme described at the end of the previous paragraph may be useful because it allows the operator to control the volume of callbacks dedicated to service incoming requests as well as the rate at which requests can be received.
+##### Queue Tolerance
+A high queue tolerance value will result in more requests being queued under high load but may decrease the likelihood of rejecting requests with 503s.
+A low queue tolerance will result in more requests being rejected with 503s under high load, but will also limit muskies memory footprint in those situations.

+One possibly unintended consequence of a high queue tolerance value is increased individual request latency.
+If clients timeout waiting for a response and then retry the request, the queue can actually lead in more requests being rejected with 503s because of induced client retries.

 #### Validation
 The parameters described in the "Parameters" section do not currently undergo any validation.
 Another important point to address is what upper/lower bounds should be set on numeric values.
-It is clear that the exclusive lower bound on the rate check interval should be 0 but it's less clear what the bounds on concurrency, max request rate, or queue tolerance should be.
 Determining these bounds will require more experimentation with realistic workloads.

 It would be nice to enforce parameter bounds with a JSON validation library like ajv.